mths1/vmq-docs/plugindevelopment/webhookplugins.md

       "p_authentication_data": "QVVUSF9EQVRBMQ==",
       "p_authentication_method": "AUTH_METHOD"
     }
-    "reason_code": 0
+    "reason_code": "success"
   },
   "result": "ok"
 }
 ```

-If authentication were to continue for another round a reason code with value 24 \(Continue Authentication\) should be returned instead.
+If authentication were to continue for another round a reason code with continue_authentication should be returned instead.
+The server shall not change the authentication method.
 See also the relevant [section](http://docs.oasis-open.org/mqtt/mqtt/v5.0/cs02/mqtt-v5.0-cs02.html#_Toc514345528) in the MQTT 5.0 specification.

 ### auth\_on\_subscribe\_m5